Contact 3-manifolds, holomorphic curves and intersection theory: The representation formula

 \begin{exercise} Use Theorem~\ref{thm:representation} to show that for any $J$-holomorphic curve $u : (\Sigma,j) \to (M,J)$ with a point $z_0 \in \Sigma$ where $du(z_0)=0$ but $u$ is not constant near~$z_0$, all other points in some neighborhood of~$z_0$ are immersed points, and moreover, the natural map

 from the immersed points in $\Sigma$ to the bundle of complex $1$-dimensional subspaces in $(TM,J)$ extends continuously to~$z_0$. \end{exercise}

-The much deeper theorem of Micallef and White \cite{MicallefWhite} applies to a more general class of maps than just $J$-holomorphic curves, and it also provides coordinates in which $\hat{u}(z)$ and $\hat{v}(z)$ become \emph{polynomials}, thus the remainder formulas stated in Theorem~\ref{thm:representation} become obvious, though at the cost of having to allow non-smooth coordinate charts.
-The Micallef-White theorem is discussed in more detail in \cite{McDuffSalamon:Jhol}*{Appendix~E} (written with Laurent Lazzarini) and \cite{Sikorav:singularities}.
-Our weaker version is based on ideas due to Hofer, and is essentially a ``non-asymptotic version'' of Siefring's relative asymptotic analysis \cites{Siefring:thesis,Siefring:asymptotics}, described in Lecture~3.
-The proof is based on the intuition that for any $J$-holomorphic curve expressed in local coordinates in which the almost complex structure is standard at a given point, the leading order term in the Taylor expansion at that point should be holomorphic, meaning it is a function of some power $z^k$ but not $z^k \bar{z}^\ell$ or $\bar{z}^k$.
-Full details may be found in \cite{Wendl:lecturesV2}*{Theorem~2.114}.
+The much deeper theorem of Micallef and White \cite{MicallefWhite} applies to a more general class of maps than just $J$-holomorphic curves, and it also provides coordinates in which $\widehat{u}(z)$ and $\widehat{v}(z)$ become \emph{polynomials}, thus the remainder formulas stated in Theorem~\ref{thm:representation} become obvious.
+The Micallef-White theorem is discussed in more detail in \cite{McDuffSalamon:Jhol2}*{Appendix~E} (written with Laurent Lazzarini) and \cite{Sikorav:singularities}.
+Our weaker version is based on ideas due to Hofer, and is essentially a ``non-asymptotic version'' of Siefring's relative asymptotic analysis \cites{Siefring:thesis} described in Lecture~\ref{sec:3}.